An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes

 Another line of work has attacked some related combinatorial problems.
-These include characterizion of the sets of superstrings and substrings of any string.
-Levenshtein showed that the number of superstrings does not depend on the starting string \cite{levenshtein_elements_1974}.
-He also gave upper and lower bounds on the number of substrings using the number of runs in the starting string \cite{levenshtein_binary_1966}.
-Calabi and Hartnett gave a tight bound on the number of substrings of each length \cite{calabi_general_1969}.
-Hirschberg extended the bound to larger alphabets \cite{hirschberg_bounds_1999}.
-Swart and Ferreira gave a formula for the number of distinct substrings produced by two deletions for any starting string \cite{swart_note_2003}.
-Liron and Langberg improved and unified existing bounds and constructed tightness examples \cite{liron_characterization_2012}.
+These include characterization of the sets of superstrings and substrings of any string.
+Levenshtein showed that the number of superstrings does not depend on the starting string~\cite{levenshtein_elements_1974}.
+He also gave upper and lower bounds on the number of substrings using the number of runs in the starting string~\cite{levenshtein_binary_1966}.
+Calabi and Hartnett gave a tight bound on the number of substrings of each length~\cite{calabi_general_1969}.
+Hirschberg extended the bound to larger alphabets~\cite{hirschberg_bounds_1999}.
+Swart and Ferreira gave a formula for the number of distinct substrings produced by two deletions for any starting string~\cite{swart_note_2003}.
+Mercier et al showed how to generate corresponding formulas for more deletions and gave an efficient algorithm to count the distinct substrings of any length of a string~\cite{mercier_number_2008}.
+Liron and Langberg improved and unified existing bounds and constructed tightness examples~\cite{liron_characterization_2012}.
 Some of our intermediate results contribute to this area.